Mary Phinney (Mary Elizabeth Winstead)

-She arrives at Mansion House Hospital as the new head nurse (despite her limited nursing experience) with the directive to create order out of chaos.
-Mary quickly realizes that she is in over her head in this gritty, occupied southern border town working in a makeshift army hospital rife with corruption and prejudice.
-Her liberal New England upbringing and abolitionist views rub people the wrong way: Within hours of her arrival, she encounters opposition at every turn—not just from the male staff, but female volunteers, including an uppity British nurse, Anne Hastings, and a young Confederate belle, Emma Green.
+At the start of Season 1, Mary realized that she was in over her head in this gritty, occupied southern border town working in a makeshift army hospital rife with corruption and prejudice.
+Within hours of her arrival, she encountered opposition at every turn.

 Mary walks into a world that is much more chaotic and messy and wild than what she was anticipating, so it is kind of a whirlwind for her when she first gets there and sees how things really work.
 She’s a little bit set in her ways, a little bit uptight.

 I think she believes that her way of thinking is the only possible and right way, and she is forced to open her eyes to a lot of different points of view and a lot of different types of people, and also to let go a little bit of her past and her own experiences and accept this new world she is in.

 I really love Mary’s passion and her need to help others.
 She is not perfect, but I think that is what makes her interesting to play.
 She has this contradiction within her, which is that she’s not really interested in looking at herself and her own problems and helping herself at all.
 She wants to keep the focus on other people and what they need, and that can lead to problems in her personal life.
 That contradiction, I think, is what makes her so fun to play.